 Woodland Garden boasts towering native trees, as well as a collection of magnolias, camellias, dogwoods, and rhododendrons.
 Ornamental Gardens feature daylilies, hydrangeas, roses, and crepe myrtles.

-Children will love exploring nature with musical instruments and discovery tables at Sound and Sensory Garden.
+Children will love exploring nature with musical instruments and discovery tables at the Sound and Sensory Garden.

 Address: 839 Londontown Rd, Edgewater, MD